Seoul South Korea Travel Guide

 Visit Gyeongbokgung Palace & Royal Guard Changing Ceremony.
 Explore nearby Bukchon Hanok Village.

-Wander through Insadong for classic crafts and brew houses.
+Wander through Insadong for classic crafts and tea houses.
 Enjoy shopping and street dishes in Myeongdong.

-Head to N Seoul Tower for views of sundown and a breathtaking panorama of Seoul at night.
+Head to N Seoul Tower for views of the end of the day and a breathtaking panorama of Seoul at night.

 The FIRST week: Focus on Seoul comprehensively.
-Week 2: Incorporate day trips to Suwon, Nami Island, and the Garden of Morning Calm.
-Consider multi-day extensions to other parts of the country.
+The SECOND week: Incorporate day trips to Suwon, Nami Island, and the Garden of Morning Calm.
+Consider multi-day extensions to other areas of the country.

-Focus on cultural immersion.
-This includes extensive language learning, exploring local neighborhoods, hiking all areas of the Seoul City Wall, volunteering, and participating in events in the local community.
+Emphasize cultural immersion.
+This includes extensive language learning, exploring local neighborhoods, hiking all sections of the Seoul City Wall, volunteering, and participating in events in the local community.

 A value option if you plan to visit many attractions during your stay.